Dr. Almer M. McAfee

 Dr. McAfee's major accomplishment came in developing the process for refining high octane gasoline and high purity lubricating oils.
 In 1912, he joined the Texas Company.
 The following year he resigned to accept a local position with Gulf Oil Corporation.

 He pioneered the first method for using aluminum chloride in the catalytic cracking of gasoline and in the manufacture of motor oil.
 When Dr. McAfee realized the high cost of Aluminum Chloride might result in the rejection of the process, he developed a method to produce low-cost aluminum chloride from bauxite ore.
 This resulted in higher-quality gasoline and petroleum products using low-cost aluminum chloride.

-He also served on the Board of Trustees of Lamar Junior College and was instrumental in having that institution expanded from a two to four-year institution.
-He served on the college's Board of Regents and served a term as president of the regents.
+He also served on the Board of Trustees of Lamar Junior College and was instrumental in having that institution expanded from a two to a four-year institution.
+He served on the college's Board of Regents and served a term as President of the regents.